nats-io/jetstream-leaf-nodes-demo/README.md

 Selectively, we export subjects we want to be able to send to and receive from in other accounts and domains.
 For every domain and account I wish to connect, I'm exporting the entire domain specific JetStream API as well as a delivery subject.
-You can also add dedicated subjects to communicate with regular nats.
+You can also add dedicated subjects to communicate with regular NATS.

 For every account, I export a delivery subject containing account name and domain as well the JetStream domain specific API.